 Debates over who is Hispanic and who is not have often fueled conversations about identity among Americans who trace their heritage to Latin America or Spain.
-Most recently, the 2020 census has drawn attention to some of the many layers of Hispanic identity, providing fresh details about how Hispanics view their racial identity.
+Most recently, the 2020 census has drawn attention to how Hispanic identity is defined and measured.
+The once-a-decade head count of all people living in the United States used a new approach to identify who is Hispanic and has provided fresh details about how Hispanics view their racial identity.

-To answer the question “who is Hispanic?”, this analysis draws on four decades of U.S. Census Bureau data and nearly two decades of Pew Research Center surveys of U.S. Hispanic adults.
+To answer the question “who is Hispanic?”, this analysis draws on five decades of U.S. Census Bureau data and two decades of Pew Research Center surveys of U.S. Hispanic adults.

 Views of Hispanic identity draw on the Center’s National Survey of Latinos, which is fielded in English and Spanish.
 Hispanics have gone online to take the poll since 2019, primarily through the American Trends Panel (ATP), an online survey panel that is recruited through national, random sampling of residential addresses.
 This way nearly all adults have a chance of selection.
 The survey is weighted to be representative of the U.S. Hispanic adult population by gender, Hispanic origin, partisan affiliation, education and other categories.
 Read more about the ATP’s methodology.
 The NSL was conducted by phone from 2002 to 2018.

-Behind the official Census Bureau number lies a long history of changing labels, shifting categories and revised question wording on census forms – all of which reflect evolving cultural norms about what it means to be Hispanic or Latino in the U.S. today.
+Behind the official Census Bureau number, however, lies a long history of changing labels, shifting categories and revised question wording on census forms – all of which reflect evolving cultural norms about what it means to be Hispanic or Latino in the U.S. today.

 What’s the difference between Hispanic and Latino?

-The terms “Hispanic” and “Latino” are pan-ethnic terms meant to describe – and summarize – the population of people living in the U.S. of that ethnic background.
-In practice, the Census Bureau most often uses the term “Hispanic,” while Pew Research Center uses the terms “Hispanic” and “Latino” interchangeably when describing this population.
+“Hispanic” and “Latino” are pan-ethnic terms meant to describe – and summarize – the population of people of that ethnic background living in the U.S. In practice, the Census Bureau most often uses the term “Hispanic,” while Pew Research Center uses the terms “Hispanic” and “Latino” interchangeably when describing this population.

 Another pan-ethnic identity label is “Latinx,” which has emerged as an alternative to Hispanic and Latino in recent years.
 It is used by some news and entertainment outlets, corporations, local governments and universities to describe the nation’s Hispanic population.
 Yet the use of Latinx is not common practice, and the term’s emergence has generated debate about its appropriateness in a gendered language like Spanish.
 Some critics say it ignores the Spanish language and its gendered form, while others see Latinx as a gender- and LGBTQ-inclusive term.

 The term is not well known among the population it is meant to describe.
 Only 23% of U.S. adults who self-identify as Hispanic or Latino have heard of the term Latinx, and just 3% say they use it to describe themselves, according to a 2019 survey.
-Awareness and use vary across subgroups, with young Hispanics ages 18 to 29 among the most likely to have heard of the term – 42% say they have heard of it, compared with 7% of those 65 and older.
-Use is among the highest for Hispanic women ages 18 to 29 – 14% say they use it, compared with 1% of Hispanic men in the same age group who say they use it.
+Awareness and use of the term vary across subgroups, with Hispanics ages 18 to 29 among the most likely to have heard of the term – 42% say they have heard of it, compared with 7% of those 65 and older.
+Some of the most common use of Latinx is among Hispanic women ages 18 to 29 – 14% say they use it, compared with 1% of Hispanic men in the same age group.

 The emergence of Latinx coincides with a global movement to introduce gender-neutral nouns and pronouns into many languages whose grammar has traditionally used male or female constructions.
 In the U.S., the first uses of Latinx appeared more than a decade ago.
-It was added to a widely used English dictionary in 2018, reflecting its greater use.
+The term was added to a widely used English dictionary in 2018, reflecting its greater use.
+And a new gender-neutral pan-ethnic label, Latine, has emerged.
+It is largely used in Spanish.

 How do factors like language, a person’s last name and the background of their parents play into whether someone is considered Hispanic?

-Similar to race, Hispanics can be of any country of origin or ancestry.
-This results in varying patterns that relate to where people come from and how they choose to identify themselves on census surveys.
-For example, in a Pew Research Center analysis of the Census Bureau’s 2019 American Community Survey, nearly all immigrants from several Latin American and Caribbean countries called themselves Hispanic, including those from Mexico, Cuba and El Salvador (99% each).
-By comparison, 93% of immigrants from Argentina and Paraguay said so, as did 91% of immigrants from Spain and 86% from Panama.
+Similar to race and skin color, Hispanics can be of any country of origin or ancestry.
+One result of this diversity is that people from certain countries may be more likely to identify as Hispanic on census forms.
+For example, in a Pew Research Center analysis of the Census Bureau’s 2020 American Community Survey, nearly all immigrants from several Latin American and Caribbean countries called themselves Hispanic, including those from Mexico, Cuba and El Salvador (nearly 100% each).
+By comparison, 94% of immigrants from Paraguay and 92% from Argentina said so, as did 95% of immigrants from Spain and 90% from Panama.

 People with ancestries in Brazil, Portugal and the Philippines do not fit the federal government’s official definition of “Hispanic” because the countries are not Spanish-speaking.
-For the most part, people who trace their ancestry to these countries are not counted as Hispanic by the Census Bureau, usually because most do not identify as Hispanic when they fill out their census forms.
-Only about 2% of immigrants from Brazil do so, as do 1% of immigrants from Portugal and 1% from the Philippines, according to the 2019 American Community Survey.
+For the most part, people who trace their ancestry to just these countries are not counted as Hispanic by the Census Bureau even if they identify as Hispanic.
+Only about 2%-3% of immigrants from Brazil are counted as Hispanic, as are about 1%-2% of immigrants from Portugal and the Philippines, according to the 2010- 2019 American Community Surveys.

-Has the Census Bureau changed the way it counts Hispanics?
+How has the Census Bureau changed the way it counts Hispanics over time?

 The first year the Census Bureau asked everybody in the country about Hispanic ethnicity was in 1980.
 Some efforts were made before then to count people who today would be considered Hispanic.
 In the 1930 census, for example, an attempt to count Hispanics appeared as part of the race question, which had a category for “Mexican.”

-Note: This post was originally published on May 28, 2009, by Jeffrey S. Passel, senior demographer, and Paul Taylor, former vice president of Pew Research Center.
-It has been updated several times since then.
+Note: This post was originally published on May 28, 2009, by Jeffrey S. Passel and Paul Taylor, former vice president of Pew Research Center.
+It has been updated a number of times since then.